-Endpoint security (or endpoint protection) and antivirus software are two types of solution that protect businesses against these types of attack by actively scanning for malicious content and remediating the threat before it can spread.
+Endpoint security (or endpoint protection) and antivirus software are two types of solution that protect businesses against cyberattacks by actively scanning for malicious content and remediating any threats before they can spread.

-So what is the difference between endpoint security and antivirus software, and which type of solution does your organization need?
+So what is the difference between endpoint security vs antivirus software, and which type of solution does your organization need?

 What Is Endpoint Security?